benroberts999/ampsci/doc/tutorial.md

 * The columns are:
   * `state`: which core state
   * `k`: value of $\kappa$ (Dirac quantum number) for state
-  * `Rinf`: Radius of the 'practicle infinity', i.e., point on the radial grid where that orbital can be safely said to be zero.
+  * `Rinf`: Radius of the 'practical infinity', i.e., point on the radial grid where that orbital can be safely said to be zero.
 It's crucial to check all of these values lie well below `rmax` (set in `Grid{}`).
 If these are close to `rmax`, `rmax` should be increased.
   * `its`: Number of iterations it took to solve the single-particle Dirac equation upon the final Hartree-Fock iteration
   * `eps`: Extent to which the single-particle energy converged when solving the Dirac equation upon the last Hartree-Fock iteration.
 These numbers should be extremely small; if any are larger, it means there is possibly a serious numerical error.
 Normally, these will always be fine, so long as Hartree-Fock converged
   * `En (au)` and `En (/cm)` are the single-particle (binding) energies in atomic units and ${\rm cm}^{-1}$, respectively.
 Atomic unit for energy is the Hartree:
   $E_h = 2 Ry = \frac{\hbar^2}{m_e a_0^2} \approx 27.2\,{\rm eV}$.
-  * The final numer `E_c` is the total Hartree-Fock energy of the core, in atomic units
+  * The final number `E_c` is the total Hartree-Fock energy of the core, in atomic units

 ```text
 Val: state  k   Rinf its   eps         En (au)        En (/cm)   En (/cm)